Reasonable Transit Pitches

 It would have to be rail-with-trail, as I doubt people in Milford, Holliston or Sherborn would be okay with losing the Upper Charles Trail to bring the train back.
 There might not be enough room in certain spots (specifically in Holliston) for both tracks and the trail.

 It would also be way more expensive to reactivate those tracks instead of just improving the existing tracks between Forge Park and Milford.
-There's also a good chance that NIMBY opposition would ferment in Holliston (likely) and Sherborn (maybe).
+There's a good chance that there would be NIMBY opposition in Holliston (likely) and Sherborn (maybe).
 That could be a big obstacle, especially compared to Milford and Bellingham, both of which are supportive of a Franklin Line extension.

 Last edited: